joe-irving/RIPS/donate.md

 ---
 # Donate

-Donations can be made to the Rebels in Prison Support bank account.
+Donations can be made to the Rebels in Prison Support bank account:

 Account Name: RIPS